SUSSBIA/fabric-onboarding-experience/04-start-using-fabric/README.md

    ↓
 Save work with clear naming
    ↓
-Share or escalate only when appropriate
+Treat output as learning or experimentation only
 ```

 ## Common Fabric items